No - it's easy! When it comes to growing tomatoes, you’ve got three choices:

 Longer season.
 Start seeds sooner, seedlings germinate sooner, voila – plants produce tomatoes sooner and longer.
 That’s especially helpful if your growing season is short say, in the north.
 Cool spring temperatures slow germination or can kill young seedlings.
 An early fall frost can zap mature tomato plants.
 When you get a head start indoors, you max out production and get an extended tomato harvest.

 Cheaper plants.
 You can save money by starting your tomatoes from seed if you like to grow lots of tomatoes or if you like to try different varieties.
 You can also save money by making your own planting mix.
-You won’t save money if you buy designer starter mix or use top-of-the-line seed starter trays.
+Or you can buy inexpensive starter mix or seed starter trays.
 Bonus money saver: when you start tomatoes from seed, you get stronger tomato plants for less.

 More variety.
 There are more than thousands of varieties of tomatoes.
 It’s fun to try to new kinds!